-I currently live in Minnesota, and in the past, I have lived all over United States, from big suburbs in Bay Area all the way to tiny college town in Upstate New York.
+I currently live in Oregon, and in the past, I have lived all over United States, from big suburbs in Bay Area all the way to tiny college town in Upstate New York.
 From my grocery experience, there should be no problem finding these ingredients.
 Don’t worry if your local grocery doesn’t carry them since I will try to include as many Amazon link as possible to the products I describe in here.
 If I have left out anything, feel free to leave me a message.

 Ingredients in this page are what I consider essentials to cook authentic Indonesian recipes.
 I hope it can give enough of an introduction to what you may want to get for your own kitchen to start cooking your very own authentic Indonesian dishes for yourself, family, loved ones, and friends :)

 Disclosure: this page contains affiliate links from Amazon.
 It means, when you make a purchase with Amazon as a result of following one of the links below, you will be supporting Daily Cooking Quest at no cost at all to you.

 This is my favorite brand for kecap manis (Indonesian sweet soy sauce), albeit being pricier than the more commonly available Kecap Manis ABC.

 This brand of kecap manis is more widely available in the US and typically sold at a cheaper price point compared to Bango brand.

 A block of stinky shrimp paste is a must in my kitchen.
 I can't make my sambal without it.